Kids: Aye aye, captain!

 When Spongebob is sneaking up on Sandy to try out his latest surprise karate technique, Sandy is taken aback; not by his stealth move, but in discovering that SpongeBob doesn't know what a Christmas tree is.
 In fact, SpongeBob's never heard of Christmas either.
 After catching up on what he's missed, he realizes that Bikini Bottom has been missing out for years, and infects everyone in town with the Christmas spirit.

-Everyone except Squidward that is, who doesn't believe in Santa Claus, and refuses to take part in any of Spongebob’s Christmas shenanigans.
-Unfortunately, Santa's a no show by morning in Bikini Bottom, and everybody blames Spongebob for wasting their time, and Squidward rubs it in Spongebob’s face, before receiving a special handmade gift that Spongebob had crafted for him, thinking that Squidward would feel left out when...
+Everyone except Squidward that is, who doesn't believe in Santa Claus, and refuses to take part in any of SpongeBob's Christmas shenanigans.
+Unfortunately, Santa's a no-show by morning in Bikini Bottom, and everybody blames SpongeBob for wasting their time, and Squidward rubs it in SpongeBob's face, before receiving a special handmade gift that SpongeBob had crafted for him, thinking that Squidward would feel left out when...
 Santa came.
 Feeling like a jerk, Squidward decides to save Christmas.

 - Balloon Belly: Potty after eating all the cookie dough.
-It gets so heavy the strings holding it up snap.
+He even gets so fat the strings holding him up snap.

 - Batman Gambit: One could argue that Santa at the end planned the whole thing what with his note at the end, thanking Squidward for doing the Bikini Bottom run for him.

 - Breaking the Fourth Wall: Patchy The Pirate pulls on Potty The Parrot's strings so hard the puppeteer operating Potty falls down from above.
 This is a Visual Gag that doubles as an Amusing Injury.